bbc/node-radiovis-stomp-server/README.md

 This will start a STOMP server running on port 61613.

-## Deploying

-The BBC deploys a lot of its services using RPMs on the CentOS operating system.
-We use the [speculate] tool to generate the RPM spec files and service descriptions in order to install and deploy this RadioVis server.

-These are the steps to generate an RPM:

-    npm install
-    npm test
-    npm run spec

-Then if you are running on a BBC machine:

-    cosmos-build --os=centos7 --repository=radiovis

-Or if you arn't working within the BBC's development environment, you can use:

-    rpmbuild -ba --define "_topdir $PWD" SPECS/radiovis-stomp-server.spec

 ## Publishing images and text

 Content is pushed to clients via a HTTP POST.
 The content can be sent using either